|

 Rojek, Chris and John Urry, eds.
 Touring Cultures: Transformations of Travel and Theory.
 London: Routledge, 1997 (214 pp.).
 Edited by two of tourism’s most notable theorists, Touring Cultures presents itself as an anthology of "cutting edge" articles that comment on not only tourism and culture, but also the culture of tourism.

-*Rypkema, Donovan.
+Rypkema, Donovan.
+The Economics

-Guide.
-Washington, D.C.: The National Trust for Historic Preservation,
+D.C.: The National Trust for Historic Preservation, 1994 (131 pp.).

-1994 (131 pp.).
-Rypkema provides a wonderfully readable and
+Rypkema provides a wonderfully readable and practical guide for

-Let’s hope city councils hear the arguments in this book.
+hope city councils hear the arguments in this book.

 *Sanders, Scott Russell.
 Staying